-Period Code Title ECTS Assessment 1 Course AHE4035 Entering the Field: Valuation and Evaluation 11 grade 1 Skill MAC4501 Research and Writing I 1 E-P-F 2 Course AHE4036 Researching the Field: Practice and Power 11 grade 2 Skill MAC4502 Research and Writing II 1 E-P-F Course AHE4029 Arts and Audiences 1 Course AHE4030 Heritage and Society 3 Course AHE4038 Cultural Industries of Tomorrow: Towards Postgrowth Prosperity and Sustainability 5 grade Course CLA4002 "What If?"
-Speculative Fiction in Search of More Just Futures Course MPC4002 The Politics of National Identity 3 Skill AHE4503 Research and Writing III: Thesis Proposal Presentation 1 E-P-F

-^{} choose 1 of the 5 offered electives (AHE4029, AHE4030, AHE4038, CLA4002 or MPC4002)
+Period Code Title ECTS Assessment Course AHE4035 Entering the Field: Valuation and Evaluation 11 grade 1 Skill MAC4501 Research and Writing I 1 E-P-F 0 Course AHE4036 Researching the Field: Practice and Power 11 grade 2 Skill MAC4502 Research and Writing II 1 E-P-F Course AHE4037 Participation and Polyvocality in Cultural Institutions: From Theory to Practice Course AHE4030 Heritage and Society 3 Course AHE4038 Cultural Industries of Tomorrow: Towards Postgrowth Prosperity and Sustainability 5 grade Course CLA4002 "What If?"
+Speculative Fiction in Search of More Just Futures Course MPC4002 The Politics of National Identity 3 Skill MAC4505 Research and Writing III: Thesis Proposal Presentation 1 E-P-F choose 1 of the 5 offered electives (AHE4505, AHE4030, AHE4038, CLA4002 or MPC4002).
+The electives have limited capacity.
+If more than 20 students sign up, the students will have to submit a motivation letter (300 to 400 words), specifying their motivation for enrolling in the course; the criteria: (1) Relationship between the student's thesis project and the course; (2) Relationship between the student's professional objectives and the course; (3) Academic interest in the subjects covered in the course.
+The letters will be assessed by the course coordinator and their teaching team.
+Students who do not get their first choice will get their second choice.

-Period Code Title ECTS Assessment Course AHE4032 Arts and Audiences 2 Course AHE4043 Decolonising Heritage and Memories 4 Course CLA4003 Time to Act: Cultural Interventions and Artivism 11 grade Course MPC4003 A Dark Century: Political Violence and its Legacies Internship MAC4992 Internship 4 Skill AHE4504 Research and Writing IV: Thesis Proposal 1 E-P-F 5-6 Thesis MAC4800 Thesis 18 grade

-^{} choose 1 of the 4 offered electives (AHE4032, AHE4043, CLA4003, MPC4003) or the internship (MAC4992)
+Period Code Title ECTS Assessment Course AHE4045 Audience Engagement in Arts and Culture Course AHE4043 Decolonising Heritage and Memories 4 Course CLA4003 Time to Act: Cultural Interventions and Artivism 11 grade Course MPC4003 A Dark Century: Political Violence and its Legacies Internship MAC4992 Internship 4 Skill MAC4500 Research and Writing IV: Thesis proposal 1 E-P-F 4-6 Thesis MAC4800 Thesis 18 grade choose 1 of the 4 offered electives (AHE4045, AHE4043, CLA4003, MPC4003) or internship (MAC4992).
+The electives have limited capacity.
+If more than 20 students sign up, the students will have to submit a motivation letter (300 to 400 words), specifying their motivation for enrolling in the course; the criteria: (1) Relationship between the student's thesis project and the course; (2) Relationship between the student's professional objectives and the course; (3) Academic interest in the subjects covered in the course.
+The letters will be assessed by the course coordinator and their teaching team.
+Students who do not get their first choice will get their second choice.

+This rule does not apply to the internship; there is no limitation to the number of students doing an internship.

-NB: AHE students are required to do 3 AHE content courses during the year.
-In order to meet this requirement, students have to choose 1 of the AHE electives in period 3 or 4, or the MAC internship (the MAC internship counts as an AHE content course).
+NB: MA AHE students are required to do 3 AHE content courses during the year.
+In order to meet this requirement, students have to choose 1 of the AHE electives in period 3 or 4, or the MAC internship.
+(The MAC internship counts as a AHE content course)